Orange Township, Noble County, Indiana

 Orange Township is one of thirteen townships in Noble County, Indiana.
-As of the 2010 census, its population was 3,911 and it contained 2,147 housing units.
+As of the 2020 census, its population was 3,934 (up from 3,911 at 2010) and it contained 1,994 housing units.

 History

 Gene Stratton-Porter Cabin (Rome City, Indiana), also known as the Cabin at Wildflower Woods, was the lakeside home of author, nature photographer, naturalist, and silent movie-era producer Gene Stratton-Porter.
 The cabin was built in 1913 and was added to the National Register of Historic Places in 1974.
 The historic property, where Stratton-Porter lived until 1919, has been designated as the Gene Stratton-Porter State Historic Site.
 It is operated by the Indiana State Museum and Historic Sites and open to the public.
 Scenes from the 1927 movie based on Stratton-Porter's book, The Harvester, were filmed at Wildflower Woods in 1927.

 Geography

 According to the 2010 census, the township has a total area of 36.18 sqmi, of which 34.68 sqmi (or 95.85%) is land and 1.5 sqmi (or 4.15%) is water.